-Our LLM International Law brings together different areas of international law and enables to critically examine how international operates within the fields of human rights and business law.
-The programme examines international law with the underlying philosophy of providing a structured programme characterised by sound theory and application to produce students capable of engaging with international institutions through their understanding of how law operates at the international level.
+Our LLM International Law brings together different areas of international law and enables you to critically examine how international law operates within the fields of human rights and business law.
+The course examines international law with the underlying philosophy of providing a structured course characterised by sound theory and application to produce students capable of engaging with international institutions through their understanding of how law operates at the international level.

 Additionally, our LLM provides an opportunity to acquire, or build upon existing skills gained from your undergraduate course - enhancing employment opportunities in the legal profession and providing a basis for progression to doctoral studies.

 You will analyse and critically evaluate principle features of international law, including fundamental concepts, values, principles and rules, and the main institutions and procedures.
 You’ll also learn to evaluate complex legal issues, communicate complex and abstract ideas, and employ strategic transferable skills.